uofajillian/edx-documentation/en_us/shared/subsections/open_response_assessments/CreateORAAssignment.rst

 If you include a student training step, you **must** include a peer assessment step.
 You can also include a self assessment step.
 The student training step must come before both the peer assessment and the self assessment step.

-To add steps to the assignment:
+To add assignment steps to the assignment, follow these steps.

 #.
 In the component editor, click the **Settings** tab.
 #.
 Scroll down past the **Allow Image Responses** field.